cornerstonejs/cornerstone3D/packages/adapters/README.md

 # dcmjs
-Javascript implementation of DICOM manipulation
+JavaScript implementation of DICOM manipulation

 This code is an outgrowth of several efforts to implement web applications for medical imaging.

-''Note: this code is a work-in-progress and should not be used for production or clinical purposes''
+**Note: this code is a work-in-progress and should not be used for production or clinical purposes**

 See [live examples here](https://pieper.github.io/dcmjs/examples/)